Course

 Course description

 This methods course introduces students to the foundation skills of interviewing and counselling.
 It emphasizes the importance of versatility in working with individuals in social work settings.
-Students will explore and apply interviewing and counselling skills for information gathering, relationship development, goal setting, and problem solving.
+Students will explore and apply interviewing and counselling skills for developing relationships, goal setting, and problem solving.
 Using a strengths approach, students will reflect on their interactions with others and explore ways to promote self-determination and empowerment.
-Self-awareness will be emphasized as a critical prerequisite for effective practice.
+An awareness of working with Indigenous people will be explored along with people from various cultural backgrounds and identities.

 Course content

-• Skill versatility enables social workers to customize their approach based on the unique needs of their clients’ culture and situation
+• Skill versatility enables social workers to customize their approach based on the culture, personal identity, and other factors in which people define themselves.

-• Effective counselling and interviewing is empowering; it builds on clients’ strengths and their inherent capacity for growth and change.
+• Effective counselling and interviewing is empowering and incorporates anti-racism and anti-colonial principles; it builds on clients’ strengths and their inherent capacity for growth and change.

 • Skill is necessary but insufficient for competent practice.
-Technical proficiency must be balanced with a caring attitude, acceptance of a wide range of behaviour and cultures, and respect for the rights of others including their right to self-determination.
+Technical proficiency must be balanced with a caring attitude and an affirmation of client rights.

-• Effective counselling work is collaborative; counsellors involve and consult with clients regarding their respective roles, the purpose of the work, and methods that will be used to achieve goals.
+• Effective counselling work is collaborative; counsellors involve and consult with clients regarding their respective roles, the purpose of the work, and methods that will be used.

 Learning activities